rogerboesch/creativecoding/README.md

 # Creative Coding with Swift
-I created this code as part of the games i write at pixxelgames.com.
+I created this code as part of the games i write at [pixxelgames.com](http://www.pixxelgames.com).
-It's an easy playground to test out common creative coding examples, know from Processing and/or p5.js.
+It's a simple "playground" App to test out common creative coding examples, known from Processing and/or p5.js.

 1. Bouncing ball
 2. Simple padle